erinoerin/gatsby-source-petfinder/README.md

 ## In memory of Lizzie :dog:

 February 6, 2006 - June 26, 2020.
-She was my little fluffy sidekick and a good dog.
+She was my sidekick.
+She was a good dog.